 Keeping on track

-Roads and Maritime Services (RMS) is the organisation responsible for the control of traffic on all roads in NSW.
-In order to deal with the large number and range of traffic-related matters effectively, RMS has delegated certain aspects of traffic control on local roads to councils.
+Transport for NSW (RMS) is the organisation responsible for the control of traffic on all roads in NSW.
+In order to deal with the large number and range of traffic-related matters effectively, Transport for NSW (RMS) has delegated certain aspects of traffic control on local roads to councils.

-The RMS delegation to councils limits the types of prescribed traffic control devices and facilities that a council can authorise and imposes certain conditions on councils.
+The Transport for NSW (RMS) delegation to councils limits the types of prescribed traffic control devices and facilities that a council can authorise and imposes certain conditions on councils.
 One of these conditions requires councils to refer all traffic-related matters to its traffic committee prior to exercising its delegated functions.

 The Local Pedestrian, Cycling and Traffic Calming Committee (LPCTCC) considers the needs of pedestrians, cyclists and motorists in the City of Sydney.